 Supplies

-- 1 piece green construction paper or cardstock
+- 1 piece pink construction paper or cardstock

 - 1 glue stick or tube of school glue

-- 1 paper plate (painted or colored green)
+- 1 paper plate (painted or colored pink)

 Instructions